Berkeley-CS61B/website-sp24/resources/guides/style/index.md

 default IntelliJ style checker as possible.
 The style checker also includes some "code quality" checks that IntelliJ does not lint.

+{: .info}
-It is probably easier to get to know these rules by running the automated style checker.
-You can run the style checker in IntelliJ by right-clicking on a file in the left sidebar, and selecting "Check Style".
+> It is probably easier to get to know these rules by running the automated style checker.
+You can run the style checker in IntelliJ by
+> right-clicking on a file in the left sidebar, and selecting "Check Style".
-This will generate a list of style errors in the selected file.
+> This will generate a list of style errors in the selected file.
-Be sure to save or recompile your file before running the style checker again.
+> Be sure to save or recompile your file before running the style checker again.

 ![screenshot of intellij with right-click menu open](intellij_style_checker.png)